 Check-in to Yonder Escalante

 After lunch we continued our drive to Escalante, Utah on Scenic Byway 12, another 45 minute drive.
 When we arrived we checked into our home for the next three nights, Yonder Escalante.
 Like Capitol Reef Resort they have a variety of accommodations, cabins like we stayed in, Airstreams and then spots to park your own RV.
+If you’d like to rent an RV, RVshare has a lot of options.

 Each cabin sleeps up to 3 but with a queen size bed, one person would need to sleep on the couch in the room.
 The cabin has a fridge, microwave, A/C, patio with two chairs and a cooler along with a table, two chairs and personal fire pit.
 We were able to use the fire pit to make our dinner for the night.
 We bought 2 meal kits from the front office as they each feed two and there were 4 of us.
 They come with everything you need, 2 pieces of meat of your choice (chicken, beef, or pork), seasoning, oil, salad, cornbread, veggies and potatoes and hot sauce.
 The kit also comes with a cast iron skillet, fire wood, salad and dinner plates and silverware.
 The best part, when you’re done just give all the dirty dishes to the front desk, no need to clean anything yourself!